The Federal Bank Limited (NSE: FEDERALBNK) Q3 2026 Earnings Call dated Jan. 16, 2026

 Unidentified Participant

 Sure, sure.
 Perfect.
-The personal loan book, like nfi, you indicated that you’re still looking at, you know, the environment and where the credit cost will settle.
-Is it the same in the personal loan book or are you seeing any kind of comfort there?
-And you could start growing.
-I know you indicated that you’re still watching, but what is that metric or indication that would make you start growing?
-That?
+The personal loan book, like MFI, you indicated that you’re still looking at the environment and where the credit cost will settle.
+Is it the same in the personal loan book?
+Or are you seeing any kind of comfort there and you could start growing?
+I know you indicated that you’re still watching, but what is that metric or indication that would make you start growing that book?

-No. So compared to mfi, we are more comfortable in the personal loan space.
-Yeah.
-So.
-And we are, I would say we are in baby steps in terms of.
-Actually we did the highest personal loan disbursement in the last 12 to 12 months in the last month, actually in the month of December.
-So we are trying to build that, but slowly.
-Baby steps I would say yes but we have more comfort in that space than the MFI space just now.
+No. So compared to MFI, we are more comfortable in the personal loan space.
+Yes.
+And we are — I would say we are in baby steps in terms of — actually, we did highest personal loan disbursement in the last 12 months in the last month, actually in the month of December.
+So we are trying to build that, but slowly baby steps, I would say, yes.
+But we have more comfort in that space than the MFI space just now.
+But we are just now focused that product on our existing customers alone.
+We haven’t gone out to acquire customers on that product, which is something that we are evaluating.
+We’ll see — the economics of that must justify.
+We are looking at the options there.

 Unidentified Participant

-Just now it is a small book.
-So even if it grows at a reasonable pace I think it will take time for it to really make a dent on the overall scenario.
-It’s a very small book.
-As you.
-As you can see this 3,000 or 3,600 crore book.
-So let’s.
-Let’s start building it then we will see the impact over a period of time.
+The personal loans?
+See, just now, it is a small book.
+So even if it grows at a reasonable pace, I think it will take time for it to really make a dent on the overall scenario.
+It’s a very small book, as you can see, this INR3,000-odd crores of book, INR3,600 crores book.
+So let’s start building it, then we will see the impact over a period of time.
 Too early to start talking about an impact arising out of that.

 Unidentified Participant